 Scouting for night eyes along the trail to the top of Volcan Baru was pointless as there was no wildlife to be seen.

-Reaching the Volcan Baru summit is very rewarding as the hike is half done, and the sky is starting to brighten if you timed your ascent correctly.
+Arriving at the summit is very rewarding as the Volcan Baru hike is then half done, and the sky is starting to brighten if you timed your ascent correctly.

 I was still a bit too early, so I huddled in between a few buildings that helped minimize the chilly wind.

-There was a group of three others from the other shuttle that hiked Volcan Baru without a guide that had the same idea.
+There was a group of three others from the other shuttle that had the same idea.